jerryscript-project/iotjs/docs/api/IoT.js-API-PWM.md

 ### Methods

 #### pwm.setPeriod(period[, callback])
-* `period: Number (positive integer)`
+* `period: Number (seconds, positive integer)`
 * `callback: Function(err: PwmError | null)`

 Sets period that is the duration of one cycle in a repeating signal.
-It is given in nanoseconds.
+It is given in seconds.

 `callback` will be called after period is set.